 - Take the GRE exam.
 Many schools require both the General and the Engineering Subject Exam.
 The General Exam is very similar to the SAT.
 Be sure to study for the GRE; you can improve you score significantly.

 - You will need Letters of Recommendation.
 Be sure to give your references plenty of time to complete these for you.
 Remind them a few days before they are due.
+A detailed explaination of how students should approach their ERE instructors to request a letter of recommendation, and what to do once the request has been made can be found here.

 - Your application process will likely require a "Statement of Interest".
 Get help from a professor to create a concise and well formed statement.